Tracking Passengers and Baggage Items Using Multiple Overhead Cameras at Security Checkpoints: Proposed Model

-Our detection algorithm, summarized in Alg. \ref{alg:detection}, uses the MRCNN network to detect objects and classify them as people or baggage items.
-We retain only outputs corresponding to the classes \emph{person}, \emph{handbag}, \emph{backpack}, and \emph{suitcase}.
-The \emph{person} class corresponds to passengers and detections of \emph{handbag}, \emph{backpack}, and \emph{suitcase} items are treated as baggage items for our purposes.
-Let \nomenclature{$D^{\mathcal{C}}(t)$}{Set of detections on image $I(t)$ at time $t$ of object class $\mathcal{C}$} $D^{\mathcal{C}}(t)$ be the set of detections on image $I(t)$ at time $t$ of object class $\mathcal{C}$, where $\mathcal{C} \in \{p,b\}$ (i.e., person or baggage).
-That is, $D^{\mathcal{C}}(t) = \{d_1, \ldots, d_{o_t^\mathcal{C}}\}$, where \nomenclature{$d_i$}{Detection of the $i$-th object and $o_t^\mathcal{C}$ is the number of objects of class $\mathcal{C}$ in frame $I(t)$} $d_i \in \mathbb{R}^5$ is the detection of the $i$-th object and $o_t^\mathcal{C}$ is the number of objects of class $\mathcal{C}$ in frame $I(t)$.
-Each detection $d_i$ consists of the coordinates and dimensions of the target's bounding box as well as its detection confidence score.
-That is, since we are interested in tracking passengers and items at the bounding-box level, segmentation masks provided by the network are not taken into consideration.
-Because the COCO dataset consists mostly of images captured at roughly eye-level, MRCNN performs worse on overhead datasets because bags are viewed from an unfamiliar perspective.
-To address this limitation, we propose a new test-time data augmentation approach that applies a set of geometric transformations to each video frame.
+Our data augmentation method, summarized in Alg. \ref{alg:augmentedproposals}, uses the PANet model to detect and segment multiple instances of objects of interest.
+During the first iteration of SSL training, we retain only the outputs of the pre-trained model for the \emph{person}, \emph{handbag}, \emph{backpack}, and \emph{suitcase} classes.
+The \emph{person} class corresponds to passengers and detections of \emph{handbag}, \emph{backpack}, and \emph{suitcase} items are treated as baggage items.
+In subsequent iterations of SSL training, we modify the model to generate only the object categories \nomenclature{$\mathcal{C}$}{object category $\mathcal{C} \in \{pax,bag\}$ (i.e., person or baggage)} $\mathcal{C} \in \{pax,bag\}$, where $pax$ corresponds to passengers and $bag$ to baggage items.
+Let \nomenclature{$D^{\mathcal{C}}(t)$}{Set of detections on image $I(t)$ at time $t$ of object class $\mathcal{C}$} $D^{\mathcal{C}}(t)$ be the set of detections on image $I(t)$ at time $t$.
+That is, $D^{\mathcal{C}}(t) = \{d_1, \ldots, d_{n_t^\mathcal{C}}\}$, where \nomenclature{$d_j$}{Detection of the $j$-th object and $n_t^\mathcal{C}$ is the number of objects of class $\mathcal{C}$ in frame $I(t)$} $d_j \in \mathbb{R}^5$ is the detection of the $j$-th object and $n_t^\mathcal{C}$ is the number of objects of class $\mathcal{C}$ in frame $I(t)$.
+Each detection $d_j$ consists of the coordinates and dimensions of the target's bounding box, \nomenclature{$b_j^\mathcal{C}$}{4D vector comprising the coordinates and dimensions of the $j$-th target's bounding box} $b_j^\mathcal{C}\in \mathbb{R}^4$, as well as its detection confidence score \nomenclature{$s_j$}{Confidence score of j-th detection $d_j$} $s_j\in [0,1]$.

-Our first step is to define a \nomenclature{$\Phi(t)$}{Region of interest in image $I(t)$} region of interest (ROI) $\Phi(t)$ that excludes areas where objects are unlikely to appear.
-These areas include portions of the image where people and bags are not allowed such as regions surrounding metal detectors (see Fig. \ref{fig:KRI2}).
-In line 3 of Alg. \ref{alg:detection}, the function $\text{ROI}_r(\cdot)$ computes the ROI \nomenclature{$r$}{Coordinates and dimensions of the region of interest} $r=[r_x, r_y, r_w, r_h]$, where $r_x$ and $r_y$ are the coordinates of the center of the ROI and $r_w$ and $r_h$ are its corresponding width and height.